Elesh-Norn/Blog/content/MineSweeper_Sunday.md

         self.isreveal = False
         self.counter = 0
 ~~~~
-We will construct a grid of those object, with the earlier create_grid().
+We will construct a grid of those objects, with the earlier create_grid().

-## 3 methods to make the game
+## How to make the game: 3 methods

 A minesweeper, wouldn't be a minesweeper without some mines!
 Let's place them on the grid!
-Again, the code is super simple.

 ~~~~
 board = Grid(y, x)
 planting_mines = 10